ARN-Inside/ARN-DL/README.md

 ### 3. Using Cookies (often mandatory)

+This step allows ARN-DL to download age-restricted content, private videos (from your account), and bypass most "prove you are human" checks.
 For the best results, especially with websites that use anti-bot protections, it is highly recommended to use cookies from your browser.

 1. When you first run the script, a `cookies.txt` file is created in the same folder.
 2. Open this file in a text editor and follow the instructions inside to export your browser cookies using a recommended extension like **Get cookies.txt LOCALLY**.
 3. Paste the exported text into the `cookies.txt` file and save it.

-This step allows ARN-DL to download age-restricted content, private videos (from your account), and bypass most "prove you are human" checks.
+**If you downloaded without filling in the `cookies.txt`**:
+It often doesn't work and will automatically be populated with generic visitor cookies:
+    - Delete the cookies.txt file from the `data_Inside` folder.
+    - Restart the script and select 'Manage cookies' to open `cookies.txt` and past cookies from your Web browser.

 ## TROUBLESHOOTING: MANUAL SHORTCUT CREATION -